Summer Youth Training Program 2015

 - Maintaining warehouse shelves.

-This year we are advertising Fifty-Six (56) SYTP positions.
-This is a six week program that will last from Monday, June 9 until Friday, July 18.
+This year we are advertising a limited number of SYTP positions.
+This is a four week program that will last from Monday, June 8 until Thursday, July 2.
 All positions will require youth to commit 20 hours per week of their time.
 Each youth worker will be paid a set salary of $8.05 per hour.
-Please use the link below to explore the SYTP 2014 positions.
+Please use the link below to explore the SYTP 2015 positions.

 The Eligibility Requirements for the SYTP: